Inedo/inedo-docs/Content/proget/docker/docker-promotion.md

 ## How to Promote an Image
 There are two ways to promote an image, using the _Promote_ button on the repository's tag page in ProGet or an API call.
 Any images that are promoted to a target registry are __not__ deleted from the source registry.

-Currently, images that use ["fat" manifests](https://docs.docker.com/registry/spec/manifest-v2-2/) cannot be promoted.
-You will need to recreate and push those images through the docker CLI to your target registry.

 ### Creating a Validated/Promoted Docker Registry

 Any registry can be used as a validated/promoted Docker registry, but best practice is to create a separate registry that contains only promoted internal images and verified external images.
 When creating your new Docker registry, select the _validated/promoted_ feed usage type.